 In the state of Idaho, you can either claim irreconcilable differences and file a no-fault divorce, or you can file a fault-based divorce.
 If you claim fault, you should be aware that in most cases, it will have little bearing on division of assets or other aspects of divorce—and that you have to back up any claim of fault with facts.
 If you choose to file a divorce based on fault, the following are the faults allowed under Idaho divorce law:

 If you are unable to agree with your spouse on how your assets and debts will be divided, an Idaho judge will do that for you.
+Your Twin Falls Divorce Lawyer will help you present the evidence in the light most favorable to you.
 Idaho is a community property state, meaning your marital assets and debts will be divided right down the middle after all separate property is taken out of the equation.
 There are only nine states left that still operate under community property laws.
 Other states have equitable distribution divorce laws, meaning assets are divided fairly, although not necessarily 50/50.
 If you or your spouse received a gift or inheritance during the marriage, those are your separate property, unless they have been commingled with marital assets or you have a prenuptial agreement that says otherwise.

 Perhaps you are wondering whether you are entitled to alimony.
 If you are unable to support yourself—and your spouse has the ability to pay alimony, the court could award you permanent or fixed support.
 There are certain factors your Twin Falls, Idaho divorce attorney may consider when deciding whether to award alimony to you, including: